PagerDuty/incident-response-docs-ja/README.md

 ----

-The Japanese version is available at https://www.pagerduty.co.jp/ops-guides/response/ 🎉
+The Japanese version is available on https://response.pagerduty.co.jp/ 🎉

 ----